 Then the big day finally arrived, with Maelyn and the bridesmaids preparing at the Eagles Nest cottage.

-While blocks away and just down the hill, Darrell takes a moment to breathe in the sea air as he makes final adjustments to his attire.
+While blocks away and just down the hill, Darrell took a moment to breathe in the sea air and made final adjustments to his attire.

 With a laugh, Maelyn replied, “No. But I wonder if he’ll mention a dream I had where I woke up and punched him.”
-She relayed how one night she dreamt being badly hurt and losing lots of blood, and that he had adamantly refused to take her to the hospital.
-Waking up, she turned over and shook a very sleepy Darrell awake to insist that he take her to the hospital, no matter what the circumstances would ever be.
+She relayed how one night she dreamt being badly hurt with blood loss, and that he had adamantly refused to take her to the hospital.
+Waking up, she shook a very sleepy Darrell awake to insist that he take her to the hospital, no matter what the circumstances would ever be.

 And sure enough, before an audience on this day, Darrell promised to do exactly that and more.